Glory (1811 ship): Career

-In 1813 the British East India Company (EIC), had lost its monopoly on the trade between India and Britain.
+In 1813, the British East India Company (EIC), had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a licence from the EIC.
 Glory, Pounder, master, sailed for Fort William, India in February 1817.
 She arrived back at Deal from Bengal on 12 January 1818.

 Captain Edward Pounder sailed from Sheerness on 18 May 1818, bound for Port Jackson.
 Glory arrived on 14 September.
 She had embarked 170 male convicts and she had suffered no convict deaths on her voyage.
 A lieutenant and 28 men from the 87th Regiment of Foot provided the guard; one soldier died on the voyage of illness.
-There were also a handful of free settler passengers.
+There was also a handful of free settler passengers.

 From Port Jackson Glory sailed to Bengal, where she arrived on 1 February 1819.
-On 10 August she was off the Cape Verde Islands, on her way to London.
-On 29 August she was at 45°48′N 30°10′W. On 24 September she arrived at Cork, and on 9 October at Gravesend.
+On 10 August, she was off the Cape Verde Islands, on her way to London.
+On 29 August, she was at 45°48′N 30°10′W. On 24 September, she arrived at Cork, and on 9 October, at Gravesend.

+Fate

-FateGlory was last listed in Lloyd's Register in 1824.
+Glory was last listed in Lloyd's Register in 1824.